deegsca-org/bqm2/README.md

 - destination_format - relevant when extract is set.
 Values - PARQUET, AVRO, NEWLINE_DELIMITED_JSON, CSV
 - field_delimiter - relevant when extract is set.
 Any single char.
 - print_header - relevant when extract is set AND destination_format = CSV.
-  This must be a json boolean i.e bare true or false.
+  This must be a json/yaml boolean i.e bare true or false.
 A string value throws exception.
 - expiration - table expiration in days from the create time of table
-- is_script - accepted values are json booleans.
+- is_script - accepted values are json/yaml booleans.
 See elsewhere in this doc for more detail on is_script var.
 ## .view

 .views are just like .querytemplate but executed synchronously because at time of writing there's no async mode for creating views.